 We are updating our FAQs regularly.
 Please check for additional FAQs.

 Document Delivery to the Office of Financial Aid and Scholarships

 Answer: Please do not send documents via fax or email.
 Your personal information is at risk.
-Instead, upload documents using the upload feature on AidLink.
+Instead, upload documents using the upload feature in the my.SDSU platform.
 If possible, please upload scanned documents as PDF files.
 You can use free apps such as CamScanner or Scannable to scan documents from a smartphone.
-Alternatively, you may also send documents by mail (or to our office drop box).
-Be sure to provide the student's Red ID on all documents.

 There are loan limitations that are set by the federal government.
 Go to: Annual direct loan limits by class level for more information.

 Loan activation for the 2022-23 academic year will begin in July 2022.

 A: Incoming students may log in to Aztec Scholarships during the application period after they complete their Intent to Enroll and activate their SDSUID.
 Scholarships for our incoming students are awarded in the summer and/or early fall; therefore, you will not receive any scholarship notifications before the Intent to Enroll deadline.

 A: Please email us at: [email protected]

 A: The IRS Data Retrieval Tool transfers your 2020 tax information directly to your FAFSA.
 This will minimize potential conflicts with your tax information that could delay processing and receipt of your financial aid.
 We want you (and your parent, if they were required to provide their information on the FAFSA), to return to the FAFSA website at fafsa.gov and complete the IRS Data Retrieval Tool.
 If for some reason you cannot use the data retrieval tool on the FAFSA, you can submit (by uploading on my.SDSU) a signed copy of all pages of your federal tax return (Form 1040).